covcom/304CEM/labs/03 Asynchronous JavaScript/01 AJAX/README.md

 1. The JSON data returned comprises an array with each index containing the information for a possible match.
 For each array index, use the JSON data to construct a properly formatted address.
 2. Display these formatted addressed in an html table underneath the textbox.

+## Presentation

+The lab slides can be accessed below: